jamiecounsell/django-pwned-passwords/README.rst

 django-pwned-passwords is a Django password validator that checks Troy Hunt's PWNED Passwords API to see if a password has been involved in a major security breach before.

+**Note: This app currently sends user passwords to a third party.
+There are obvious security risks associated with this practice.**

 Documentation
 -------------